Arlington Senior High School

 Arlington Senior High School was a public high school in Saint Paul, Minnesota, United States.
 It was located in the city's North End neighborhood, north of Downtown Saint Paul.
-Arlington opened on September 3, 1996, and was the districts first new high school since Humboldt Senior High School opened twenty years earlier.
+Arlington opened on September 3, 1996, and was the district's first new high schools since Humboldt Senior High School opened twenty years earlier.

-By 2010, the school enrolled only 875 students in grades 9–12, despite having operated near its capacity of 2,000 most of the years it was open.
+By 2010, the school enrolled only 875 students in grades 9–12, despite having operated near its capacity of 2,000 during the years it was open.
 The school consistently served a population that was around 95% students of color, 50-60% ELL, and 90-95% students on free/reduced price lunch.
 The school was closed after the 2010–2011 school year.

 Arlington was the only high school in Saint Paul with no attendance boundaries and enrolled students from throughout the city.
 Beginning in the 2009 school year, the school's main educational focus was "Bio-SMART," a program that emphasizes bioscience and the use of technology in health care.
 The school offered several Advanced Placement classes as well as several College in the Schools classes, in conjunction with the University of Minnesota.

-Following the schools closure, Washington Middle School took over the school grounds and the school is now known as the Washington Technology Magnet School, hosting grades 6-12 and continuing the Bio-SMART program, fulfilling the ultimate goal of Arlington Senior High School.
+Following the school's closure, Washington Middle School took over the school grounds and the school is now known as the Washington Technology Magnet School, hosting grades 6-12 and continuing the Bio-SMART program, fulfilling the ultimate goal of Arlington Senior High School.

 History

 As early as 1991 the school district began to plan for an additional high school.
 Initial projections were to add 2 new high schools to the then 6 operating by 2000.
-However a lack of funds allowed the construction of only one high school.
+However, a lack of funds allowed the construction of only one high school.
 The increasing number of children who attend public rather than non-public schools was attributed to part of the need.
 In 1974, 53% of children born in St. Paul later entered kindergarten in the city public schools.
 In 1990, 67% of the city's children attended public schools.
-Overcrowding was so severe that in 1992 a citizen's group recommended moving 9th grade back into junior high buildings.
+Overcrowding was so severe, that in 1992 a citizen's group recommended moving 9th grade back into junior high buildings.
 The overcrowding was blamed on a surge in the birthrate in Saint Paul and a sudden influx of students from the suburbs, an unusual occurrence in an inner city school district.
 Plans for a "high tech" high school were put in place in as early as 1992.